SBU-BMI/findapi/README.md

 # findapi
-findapi is a RESTful API for querying MongoDB
+findapi is a RESTful API for querying MongoDB.
+It implements [JSON syntax](http://www.json.org/).
+And it is read-only (eg. GET; no put/post/delete).

 ##Docker container deployment